-Brides-to-be have been faced with so many changes in light of COVID-19.
+Brides-to-be have been faced with so many changes this past year.
 Some have chosen to postpone their wedding to a later date while others simply aren't here for a hold-up (we feel that!).
 There's also the scenario of rescheduling the big celebration with family and friends, but having a small ceremony on your original wedding date.
-For those who don't want to wait to say "I do" while under quarantine, a virtual wedding is a new reality, even if you choose to have a select few family members and friends safely distanced in your presence for an intimate ceremony.
+For those who don't want to wait to say "I do," a virtual wedding is a new reality, even if you choose to have a select few family members and friends safely distanced in your presence for an intimate ceremony.
 Thanks to the world wide web, the remainder of your guests can witness it all online via Zoom, FaceTime, or a good old Google Hangout.
 A virtual ceremony still calls for a wedding dress to showcase your bridal style, especially if you're saving a previously procured gown for a bigger celebration down the road.

 Scroll below for breathtaking wedding dresses for a virtual wedding and don't worry; we made sure each one can be shipped right now, though some might be on a slight delay.
-From affordable finds to dream-worthy gowns, our edit is proof that you can still say "yes" to the dress while in quarantine, even if your updated RSVP comes with a Zoom link.
+From affordable finds to dream-worthy gowns, our edit is proof that you can still say "yes" to the dress, even if your updated RSVP comes with a Zoom link.

 Alexander McQueen Lace-Trimmed Leaf-Crepe Gown